For World Wetlands Day on Feb. 2, the Kansas Wetlands Education Center held a coloring contest for second graders throughout the county.

 Cloud County Community College has announced the names of students on the Fall 2011 Academic Honor Roll.
 To be named to the honor roll, students must be enrolled in a minimum of 12 hours of college coursework and achieve a minimum 3.6 grade point average.

 All A 's

-Great Bend Middle School announces the seventh graders who received the Above and Beyond Award for the first nine weeks.
-The student has to be nominated by a teacher or staff member for going above and beyond the call of duty in becoming a good citizen of GBMS.
-The student receives a certificate and a pizza and pop luncheon with the principals.
+Great Bend Middle School announces students who received the Above and Beyond Award for the second nine weeks.
+The students are nominated by their teachers for going above and beyond the call of duty in becoming a good citizen of GBMS.
+The student receives a certificate, and a pizza and pop luncheon with the administrators.

 Page 1 of 1